yuto1115/tp/docs/UserGuide.md

 This command allows you to add and delete an entry's phone number in the Wanted list.

 <box type="warning" seamless>

-Warning: An empty phone p/ will clear the entries' phone number
+**Warning**: An empty phone p/ will clear the entries' phone number.
 </box>

 Format: `phone [ID] p/[PHONE]`